themeteorchef/exporting-data-from-your-meteor-application/exporting-data-from-your-meteor-application.md

 [...]
 ```

 Let's step through each method.
 First, for our `csv()` method, we simply return a call to `Papa.unparse()`, passing over the data we retrieved.
-This method comes from the Papa Parse package `harrison:papaparse` that we installed at the beginning of the recipe.
+This method comes from the Papa Parse package `harrison:papa-parse` that we installed at the beginning of the recipe.
 With this one-liner, we get the passed data back as a CSV formatted string. _Baller_.

 Next up, `xml()`.
 Again, thanks to the json2xml library we added earlier, this is a one liner as well.
 Here, we pass two arguments: an object with a parameter `posts` which is equal to the [xml root](https://en.wikipedia.org/wiki/Root_element) element we want to wrap our list of posts with `<posts></posts>`, taking the array of data we want converted to XML.
 In the second position, we add a single option `header: true` to ensure that our XML file is output with an XML encoding tag `<?xml version="1.0" encoding="UTF-8"?>` (good for importing the data elsewhere later).